APSPhysics/eslint-config/README.md

 # @apsphysics/eslint-config

-**ESLint configuration for APS Physics sites.**

-This project includes a sensible set of default **ESLint** rules for React/TypeScript projects with a strong emphasis on immutability and accessibility.
+A sensible set of ESLint rules for React/TypeScript projects with an emphasis on immutability and accessibility.

 ## Table of Contents